 Ticks are tiny bloodsuckers that cling onto unsuspecting hosts.
 They fall in the arachnid family meaning they have eight legs.
-And while they’re most prevalent between March and mid-July, they also become active in the fall.
+And they’re most prevalent between March and mid-July.

 Fun Facts